4 Case study: ER injuries

 output$narrative <- renderText(narrative_sample())

 A screenshot of the resulting app is shown in Figure 4.6.
-You can find the source code at https://github.com/hadley/mastering-shiny/tree/master/neiss/narrative.R and try out a live version of the app at https://hadley.shinyapps.io/ms-narrative.
+You can find the source code at https://github.com/hadley/mastering-shiny/tree/main/neiss/narrative.R and try out a live version of the app at https://hadley.shinyapps.io/ms-narrative.

 The final iteration adds the ability to pull out a random narrative from the selected rows